Rezwan3App/tracktern-extension/privacy.md

 We do not access or use any identifying information, browsing history, or device data.

-If you have any questions, contact us at [your email or GitHub].
+If you have any questions, contact us at rezwan99@gmail.com